 To summarize these definitions, methods cover the technical procedures or steps taken to do the research, and methodology provides the underlying reasons why certain methods are used in the process.

-Traditionally, academic researchers often approach research studies through two distinct paradigms, namely positivistic and phenomenological (Collis & Hussey, 2013).
+Now that you know what is methodology in research, the next step is to identify the different methods used in research.
+Traditionally, researchers often approach research studies using the methodology research institutions typically use which are two distinct paradigms, namely positivistic and phenomenological (Collis & Hussey, 2013).
 Also sometimes called qualitative and quantitative (Dumay, 2008), positivistic and phenomenological approaches play a significant role in determining your data gathering process, especially the methods you are going to use in your research.

 This approach is often used by researchers who follow the scientific paradigm (Haq, 2014, p.
 1).
 This method seeks to quantify data and generalize results from a sample of a target population (Macdonald et al., 2008, p.
 9).
-It follows a structured data collection process with data output in the form of numbers.
+It follows structured data collection methods and processes with data output in the form of numbers.
 Quantitative research also observes objective analysis using statistical means (Macdonald et al., 2008, p.
 9).

 Based on a report, quantitative research took the biggest portion of the global market research spend in 2018 (ESOMAR, 2019, page 27).